metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 ### Is the question written in SQL?

 **Root cause**.
 People with SQL access to a database cannot be sandboxed.
 They have as much access to the database as the user account used to connect Metabase to the database.
 Even if you hide tables in Metabase, someone with SQL access to a database would still be able to query those tables.
+Which is also to say that SQL questions cannot be sandboxed.
+Sandboxing exclusively applies to questions composed in the query builder (even though you can use a SQL question to create a sandbox, e.g., to create a result set of a table that excludes some columns)
+.

 **Steps to take**

+- Don't try to sandbox a question written in SQL, because you can't.

-- If you want to sandbox access, avoid adding the person to a group with SQL access to that table.
+- If you want to sandbox access, avoid adding the person to a group with SQL access to that table (or any other more permissive access to that table, for that matter).

 - If you want to give them SQL access, but still limit what the person can see, you'll need to set up permissions in your database, and connect that database via the user account with that restricted access.
 You can connect the same database to Metabase multiple times, each with different levels of access, and expose different connections to different groups.
+But again, you won't be able to sandbox the data from a person with SQL access.

 ### Is the question retrieving data from a non-SQL data source?